xhedit/exllamav2/README.md

 ### Method 2: Install from PyPI

-A PyPI package is NOT YET available as well.
-It can NOT be installed with:
+A PyPI package is available as well.
+It can be installed with:

 ```
-DON'T pip install exl2conv
+pip install exl2conv
 ```

 The version available through PyPI is the JIT version (see above).
 Still working on a solution for distributing